Son who allegedly killed Bradley University professor, husband was 'sick of his parents,' prosecutor says

 Jose Ramirez was arraigned on two counts of first-degree murder in the deaths of Susan Brill de Ramirez and Antonio Ramirez Barron, both 63.
 Judge Sean Donahue ordered him held on $3 million bond and set a preliminary hearing for Nov.
 29.

-Investigators say Ramirez then wrapped the bodies in a tarp and a tent, put them in his father's SUV and dumped them in a waterway.
-Late Tuesday, Peoria County Sheriff Brian Asbell told reporters that the couple's bodies are believed to have been found near the village of Laura, approximately 10 miles west of Princeville, where the couple lived.
+Investigators said Ramirez then wrapped the bodies in a tarp and a tent, put them in his father's SUV and dumped them in a waterway.
+Late Tuesday, Peoria County Sheriff Brian Asbell told reporters that the couple's bodies were believed to have been found near the village of Laura, approximately 10 miles west of Princeville, where the couple lived.

 Asbell previously said that Jose Ramirez was not familiar with the area where he dumped his parents' bodies and could not give them an exact location where he left them.